Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Experiments

 \section{Experiments}

 We conduct experiments applying the proposed method to a mixed-cooperative ATSC task on the SUMO platform and to a fully-cooperative SMAC task, to imply the method's ability in general cooperative circumstances to achieve efficient coordination to achieve high returns.
-We compare our method to the following baselines: the CTDE-based QMIX~\cite{rashid2018qmix, rashid2020weighted} and the global communication learning-based NDQ~\cite{ndq} for the fully-cooperative SMAC; the global communication learning-based TarMAC~\cite{tarmac} and the local communication learning-based IC3Net~\cite{ic3net} for both tasks.
-Then, we perform an ablation study to verify the respective effectiveness of the two components in our method.
+We compare our method to the following baselines: the CTDE-based QMIX~\cite{rashid2018qmix, rashid2020weighted} and the global communication learning-based NDQ~\cite{ndq} for the fully-cooperative SMAC; the global communication learning-based TarMAC~\cite{tarmac} and the local communication learning-based IC3Net~\cite{ic3net} for both tasks. \footnote{ The value function factorization methods, e.g., QMIX and NDQ, use a mixture network to predict the global value function and are only feasible for fully-cooperative tasks.
+Hence, we do not evaluate them in the mixed-cooperative ATSC environments where each agent has its own objective of controlling the local traffic situation.} Then, we perform an ablation study to verify the respective effectiveness of the two components in our method.
 IQL~\cite{iql} is set as the baseline approach that removes the two components from our method, and DCCP is a variant of our method that only removes the enhanced mean-field approximation.
 The effect of DCCP is demonstrated by comparing DCCP with IQL, and the effect of the enhanced mean-field approximation is demonstrated by comparing our method with DCCP.
 Since the mean-field approximation is partly enhanced by DCCP, we do not consider the variant of only removing the DCCP component.
 All results are averaged over $10$ seeds.
 The shaded area represents the 95\% confidence interval for evaluation curves, and the standard errors are presented for numerical results.